Carolina heelsplitter: Habitat degradation

 These mussels need to live near very stable river or stream banks.
 Crumbling banks not only take away home territory for this group of mussels, but a stable stream bank system also means that many plants and trees live near the stream banks and hold the soil and sediment in place with their roots.
-Any rise of silt or sediments in the rushing water can have a detrimental effect on the species and too much sediment will smother and kill the mussels.
+Any rise of silt or sediments in the rushing water can have a detrimental effect on the species and too much sediment can smother and kill the mussels.